-- This should be an easy 15 or 16 points for you.
+- This should be an easy 16 points for you.
 Come to class, keep up on the readings, hand in all the required short assignments and notes on the readings on time, and participate in discussions at least occasionally.
 In other words, do what you should be doing anyway.
 Unfortunately, missed classes and assignments sometimes lower final grades substantially.
-More critically, though, I think these will help you to understand the material better, produce better papers and exams, and improve the overall quality of the classroom experience. - To make sure that everyone is familiar with the material and has something to contribute, I want you to jot down about a dozen notes from the readings that you think are especially important, any thoughts of your own on the subject, and questions which you would like to see discussed.
+More critically, though, I think these will help you to understand the material better, produce better papers and exams, and improve the overall quality of the classroom experience. - To make sure that everyone is familiar with the material and has something to contribute, I want you to jot down at least a dozen notes from the readings that you think are especially important, any thoughts of your own on the subject, and questions which you would like to see discussed.
 (It is a good idea to always do this but it is especially critical to do so on discussion days.)
-In general, you should be prepared to make at least a few points about every major discussion question asked. - In particular, you will be required to hand in discussion notes before class for each topic before the days we are breaking down into small groups, approximately 6 times this semester. - Assignments handed in on time will be worth up to 2 points (12 pts total), late assignments can still earn 1 point for a few days, and after that they will get 0 points.
+In general, you should be prepared to make at least a few points about every major discussion question asked.
+In your notes, I encourage you to keep track of the sources you are getting information from, as specific citations can strengthen your answers. - In particular, you will be required to hand in discussion notes before class for each topic before the days we are breaking down into small groups, approximately 6 times this semester. - Assignments handed in on time will be worth up to 2 points (12 to 16 pts total), late assignments can still earn 1 point for a few days, and after that they will get 0 points.
 I'm not super-picky when grading these so long as I see a good faith effort, but I do expect you to have enough to meaningfully contribute to discussion.
-In the past, some people have turned in about a page, others have turned in 10 pages. - Besides affecting your participation grade, these notes will be a great help on the exam, as the discussion questions I give you on the readings often bear a remarkable similarity to the exam questions.
-Canvas lets you know when the notes are due so make sure you stay on top of things.
+In the past, some people have turned